Read the ultimate travel guide to The Lord of the Rings movie locations across New Zealand and visit all of the famous destinations from the films.

 Lyall Bay, a popular surf beach along Wellington’s rugged South Coast, is home to a cliff face that was the setting for Dunharrow in The Lord of the Rings Trilogy Seaside suburb Seatoun was where The Prancing Pony and village of Bree were built around army barracks for The Lord of the Rings.
 Wellington’s Kaitoke Regional Park became Rivendell, where Frodo recovered from a knife attack.
 The exact location, a grassy area surrounded by native forest, is signposted from the carpark.

 A replica Elvish archway stands in the park for visitors to recreate the iconic Arwen/Aragorn kiss.
 A drive over the hills to the Wairarapa region will take you to the eerie Putangirua Pinnacles, where Aragorn, Legolas and Gimli sought the Paths of the Dead.
-Take the train and make a day of it, the Wairarapa is known as Wellington’s wine region so there’s plenty to eat and drink after your hard work film spotting.
+We recommend renting a car with Enterprise Car Rentals for the ultimate New Zealand travel experience, the Wairarapa is known as Wellington’s wine region so there’s plenty to eat and drink after your hard work film spotting.

 Stop 3 – Ruapehu | Mordor, Mount Doom, and Gollum’s Pool